 You can find all of this information at

 a web site created by the Center for Responsive Politics.
 Try also

 The Federal Election Commission's Campaign Finance Disclosure Portal,

 Super PACs 2016

 Which Presidential Candidates Are Winning the Money Race?

 Keep in mind that you're looking at funds and expenditures as of

 8. Polling Data

-or a selection of recent polls, particularly ones that have
+results of several polls, particularly ones that have

 Hunt for trends in the polling data.
 What trends exist across different